grafana/k6-docs/docs/sources/get-started/run-cloud-tests-from-the-CLI.md

 1. To get a personal token in Grafana Cloud, go to **k6 Cloud App > Settings**.
 2. Copy your personal token.
-3. Use the token to authenticate your k6 CLI instance.
+3. Use the token to authenticate your k6 CLI.

     ```bash
     k6 login cloud --token <YOUR_PERSONAL_K6_CLOUD_API_TOKEN>
     ```

-    Note that you only need to authenticate once your local k6 CLI instance.
+    Note that you only need to authenticate once your local k6 CLI.
 Alternatively, [other authentication options]({{< relref "../references/tokens-and-cli-authentication" >}}) are available.

 To run cloud tests from your CLI, use the `k6 cloud` command: